naninovel/docs/docs/en/guide/managed-text.md

 You can also create a custom managed text document using `Create -> Naninovel -> Managed Text` asset context menu.

 Each line in a managed text document is an entry in the following format: *Path*: *Value*, where *Path* is the path to the text variable and *Value* is the value of that variable.
-For example, here is the default contents of the "DefaultUI" document, which contains records for the built-in UI:
+For example, here are the default contents of the "DefaultUI" document, which contains records for the built-in UI:

 ![Managed Text Document](https://i.gyazo.com/ce57c700b77818f87aabb722f2f42b78.png)